-Basement moisture is one of those bedeviling problems that seems impossible to mitigate.
+Basement moisture is one of those bedeviling problems that seem impossible to mitigate.
 Once you have fixed one source of moisture, another source appears.

 It Is Exceedingly Difficult To 100% Rid a Basement of Moisture

 You may need to take the pragmatic view and realize that no matter how many measures you take moisture may still remain.

 So, in many cases, it’s more a matter of greatly reducing your moisture problems than completely eliminating them.
 However, in some instances, your basement wetness can be 100% eradicated.

 Most homeowners think that basement moisture is the same as basement flooding.
 While water may seep into your basement from the ground surrounding the basement walls and even under the basement floor. condensation can be equally damaging.